Lake Natron Camp

 Our sister camp has 8 sleeping tents, one common tent with the bar, dining and lounge area, and one guide’s tent.
 The camouflaged Bedu tents were especially designed for the Natron area and patented by us.
 The Bedu tents help keep guests cool during the day and protect them from the occasional strong winds.
 Each tent is furnished with full size beds, quality linen and blankets, bedside tables, reading lamps, tables and chairs and has its own running water, shower and compost toilet tent.
 A private path leads from each tent to a natural swimming pool in the spring-fed stream.

-Lake Natron Camp has been build and managed by an eco-enthusiast Tim Leach, who is investing a great deal of effort into protecting this unique sensitive wetland environment.
-It is operated as a very low impact eco-camp.
+Lake Natron Camp was founded by an eco-enthusiast Tim Leach, who invested a great deal of effort into protecting this unique sensitive wetland environment.

-We have a 315 hectare concession area for conservation with the Engare Sero village and we physically protect it from poaching and livestock over-grazing.
+Lake Natron Camp consists of a 315 hectare concession area for conservation with the Engare Sero village and is physically protected from poaching and livestock over-grazing.
 The income generated by the community from tourism is used primarily for secondary school education.
-Thus, we are helping to increase the value of the environment and its wildlife for the local masai village and provide the community with the incentive to further protect and cherish this wild area.
+Thus, the concept helps to increase the value of the environment and its wildlife for the local masai village and provide the community with the incentive to further protect and cherish this wild area.